Ingrid Leary: Early life and career

 Leary completed secondary schooling at Macleans College in Auckland before studying law at the University of Otago.
 She worked as a lawyer, parliamentary press secretary, university lecturer and broadcaster before entering Parliament.
 She helped to set up the journalism school in the University of the South Pacific in 1997, and lectured there on journalism.
 When she resigned in 1999 to take up a role in TV production in New Zealand, she was critical of the Fiji government's approach to the media.

 In 2006 Leary received the New Zealand Special Service Medal for her broadcasting work in the aftermath of the 2004 Indian Ocean earthquake and tsunami in Aceh.

 In 2009, as a producer for Campbell Live, Leary was summonsed by the New Zealand Police to appear before a depositions hearing about the theft of 96 medals from the National Army Museum in Waiouru.
 Campbell Live had broadcast an interview with a man who claimed to have participated in the burglary; the police sought the identity of the programme's informant.
-Lawyers for Leary and four other staff argued that journalists should not have to reveal sources unless the circumstances were exceptional, because it could discourage future sources to come forward, and that the threshold for this was not met in that case.
+Lawyers for Leary and four other staff argued that journalists should not have to reveal sources unless the circumstances were exceptional, because it could discourage potential future sources from coming forward, and that the threshold for this was not met in that case.
 Judge Tony Randerson decided that public interest in a successful prosecution outweighed a journalist's right to protect a source; Campbell Live presenter John Campbell later agreed to assist police without naming his source.